Todd Herremans

-Todd Herremans (born October 13, 1982) is a former American football offensive guard who played 11 seasons in the National Football League (NFL).
-Herremans was selected in the fourth round (126th overall) of the 2005 NFL Draft by the Philadelphia Eagles, where he spent ten seasons.
+Todd Herremans (born October 13, 1982) is an American former professional football player who was an offensive guard for 11 seasons in the National Football League (NFL).
+He played college football for the Saginaw Valley State Cardinals and was selected in the fourth round of the 2005 NFL draft by the Philadelphia Eagles, where he spent ten seasons.
 During his NFL career, Herremans started 126 of a total 135 games played in.
-He played college football at Saginaw Valley State University.